Overview

 MATH 6220 - Applied Functional Analysis

-Prerequisite: A first course in real analysis, including exposure to Lebesgue integration (e.g., MATH 6110 or MATH 6210), is strongly recommended.
+Prerequisite: a first course in real analysis, including exposure to Lebesgue integration (e.g., MATH 6110 or MATH 6210).

-Functional analysis is a branch of mathematical analysis that focuses on the study of infinite-dimensional vector spaces and the linear operators acting upon them.
-It builds upon results and ideas from linear algebra and real and complex analysis to develop general frameworks which can be used to study analytical problems.
+Functional analysis is a branch of mathematical analysis that mainly focuses on the study of infinite-dimensional vector spaces and the operators acting upon them.
+It builds upon results and ideas from linear algebra and real and complex analysis to develop general frameworks that can be used to study analytical problems.
 Functional analysis plays a pivotal role in several areas of mathematics, physics, engineering, and even in some areas of computer science and economics.
-This course will explore several notable applications, from analyzing partial differential equations (PDEs), numerical analysis, inverse problems, control theory, optimal transportation, and machine learning.
+This course will cover the basic theory of Banach, Hilbert, and Sobolev spaces, as well as explore several notable applications, from analyzing partial differential equations (PDEs), numerical analysis, inverse problems, control theory, optimal transportation, and machine learning.

 This course is a self-contained introduction to the modern theory of optimal control and differential games.
 Dynamic programming uses Hamilton-Jacobi partial differential equations (PDEs) to encode the optimal behavior in cooperative and adversarial sequential decision making problems.
 The same PDEs have an alternative interpretation in the context of front propagation problems.
 We show how both interpretations are useful in constructing efficient numerical methods.
 We also consider a wide range of applications, including robotics, computational geometry, path-planning, computer vision, photolithography, economics, seismic imaging, ecology, financial engineering, crowd dynamics, and aircraft collision avoidance.
 Assumes no prior knowledge of non-linear PDEs or numerical analysis.